Department of English and Media, Birmingham City University: Courses

-The school offers an integrated BA degree in English Language and Literature and has added pathways in Creative Writing and Drama.
-There is a postgraduate course in Writing, which sees the school’s work showcased in venues such as Foyles Bookshop, the Royal Court Theatre, and the Birmingham Conservatoire.
-The school is home to the Institute of Creative and Critical Writing, the activities of which both enrich the University’s creative writing courses, through its series of masterclasses and guest authors and engage with the wider culture beyond the university, through its calendar of public events.
+The school offers integrated BA degrees in English, with pathways in Literature, Creative Writing and Language Studies.
+The Creative Writing has seen the school’s work showcased in venues such as Foyles Bookshop, the Royal Court Theatre, and the Royal Birmingham Conservatoire.
+The school is home to the Institute of Creative and Critical Writing, the activities of which both assist the University’s creative writing courses, through its series of masterclasses and guest authors, and engage with the wider culture beyond the university, through its calendar of public events.

 The school has made a return to every Research Assessment Exercise since 1996 and currently has a diverse group of scholars and writers in all its constituent fields, whether literature, linguistics, drama or creative writing.
 There have been funded research projects from the Arts and Humanities Research Council and Engineering and Physical Sciences Research Council, and the work of members of the School has publications in reputable journals and publishing houses.

 The school is home to the Research and Development Unit for English Studies (RDUES).
 Founded by Professor Antoinette Renouf and formerly at the Universities of Birmingham and Liverpool, RDUES carries out research in corpus linguistics and has developed the WebCorp Linguist's Search Engine.
+Alumni of the School include David Gilbery, CEO of the Bill Kenwright Group, and Shaherazad Umbreen, Director of Brand and Marketing for the National Trust.